teh-cmc/rust-async/src/README.md

 # Demystifying Asynchronous Rust

+(You will find an mdBook version of this book [here](https://teh-cmc.github.io/rust-async/html/), if that's more your thing.)

 ## Who is this book for?

 This book is targeted towards experienced programmers that already feel somewhat comfortable with vanilla Rust (you definitely do not need to be an "expert" though, I certainly am not) and would like to dip their toes into its async ecosystem.